A. Oveta Fuller: Other activities

 Fuller worked with the Trusted Messenger Intervention (TMI) program to recruit the help of local religious leaders to address health inequalities with a main focus on HIV/AIDS testing, prevention, and treatment.
 She successfully implemented this program within communities in Zambia and the US and more recently introduced programs in other countries, including Liberia where the focus has been on preventable diseases such as HIV/AIDS and Ebola virus disease.

 Fuller was the pastor at Bethel African Methodist Episocopal Church in Adrian, Michigan.
 She was the science advisor at the global AME Church and adjunct faculty member at Payne Theological Seminary, teaching a biology course on HIV/AIDS.

+Fuller's work in epidemiology allowed her to contribute to the development and approval of vaccinations after the COVID-19 outbreak in 2020.

 In 2020 and 2021 she was a member of the Food and Drug Administration vaccine and biological products advisory committee.